GRX78FL/grx78fl.github.io/_posts/2023-02-19-WinDbg-levels-not-implemented-for-this-platform.md

 That makes no sense.

-Let's edit the memory to reflect the correct value as of Feb 2023 this value [should be](https://en.wikipedia.org/wiki/Intel_5-level_paging) either 4 or 5 depending on your sw/hw combo.
+Let's edit the memory to reflect the correct value (which as of Feb 2023 [should be](https://en.wikipedia.org/wiki/Intel_5-level_paging) either 4 or 5 depending on your CPU/Windows Edition combo).
-I'll edit it to 4, because of my setup.
-(This is due to be way more variable in the future, but by then, hopefully you won't need this guide anymore).
+I'll edit it to 4, because of my CPU is quite an old one and I'm not using Windows Server edition.
+(This is bound to be way more variable in the future, but by then, hopefully you won't need this guide anymore).

 ![image](https://user-images.githubusercontent.com/20095224/219987026-cd2776ae-ad73-43f4-aaa7-f94a2a08f1d8.png)